octo-technology/tezos-academy/src/Chapters/ChapterVariables/course.md

 # Chapter 3 : Variables

+<dialog character="mechanics">You're not very good, are you?
+Seems like you have locked the parameters.
+You should unlock them so we can later change the ship configuration if need be.</dialog>

 ## Constants

 Constants are immutable by design, which means their values cannot be reassigned.
 Put in another way, they can be assigned once, at their declaration.
 When defining a constant you need to provide a name, type and a value: